Christmas Digital Artwork

 The canvas is from a 6×8 inch canvas pad by Paramount, and seems to have a smooth-enough surface up until I did a bit of drybrushing, then the texture also showed up in the scan.
 I used the quick-dry acrylic paints that my husband has used for years, and are sold at WalMart under the names Apples Barrel and Folk Art, made by Plaid who also makes Mod Podge that I use to seal my oil pastel pieces.
 I painted two layers, and thought that was sufficient to cover the graphite pencil lines … but if you look closely at the scan you can just see them on the ladybug’s carapace.
 I need to remember to do a minimum of three paint layers for the next one.

 The original painting was put into the frame and mailed off in a timely manner – Whitney probably doesn’t realize how significant that statement is.
 The point is, if you want the original, you’ll need to try to talk her out of it.
 Personally, I have my doubts anyone will be able to do that within the next decade.
+You can still order yourself a ladybug art print though!
 As usual, art prints are available to purchase through my store at Pixels, along with a few printed accessories.
-If you want to wear my art, then check out the apparel options at my RedBubble store.
+If you want to wear my artwork, then check out the apparel options at my RedBubble store.

 About Whitney